Aman-5hah/Aman-5hah/README.md

+I'm a final year Computer Science student who loves programming.
+I'm really into C and C++, and lately, I've been learning Java too.
+I enjoy solving problems using these languages, and I'm always looking to learn more.

+I'm curious and eager to grow in the tech world.
+I'm excited about using my skills to work on cool projects and team up with others who share my passion for technology.

+Let's connect and chat about programming, tech, or anything else you're interested in!

 - 👋 Hi, I’m @Aman-5hah
 - 👀 I’m interested in problem solving in an eye catchy way.
 - 🌱 I’m currently learning JAVA.